 What I’m trying to say is, tequila is everywhere but good mezcal is still hard to find outside Mexico—and you may be surprised by how much more you like it.
 If you don’t know where to start, and you probably won’t, everyone we asked came across as pretty knowledgeable on the subject and will most likely have a list of recommendations.
 Seriously, listen to them, not me.

 This is something I do habitually both before and after my first trips to a new place.
-As I said way at the beginning of this post, I didn’t get a lot of planning done for this trip but you can bet your ass I watched these two movies:
+Like I said, I didn’t plan a lot for this trip but you can bet I watched these two movies:

 Bonus: The opening scene of James Bond’s Spectre, which you can watch here, takes places during Day of the Dead in Mexico City and even inside the Gran Hotel de la Ciudad de México.